TABLET: A Large-Scale Dataset for Robust Visual Table Understanding: The Dataset

 \textbf{Table Structure Understanding} is an umbrella category for tasks designed to facilitate structural understanding of tables: \textit{Merged Cell Detection}, \textit{Row and Column Extraction}, \textit{Table Cell Extraction}, \textit{Table Cell Location}, \textit{Table Recognition}, \textit{Table Size Detection}, and \textit{Structure-aware Parsing} in Table~\ref{tab:dataset_stats}).
 Examples for the first seven tasks are aggregated from \mmtab, while Structure-aware Parsing is derived from DocStruct4M \citep{hu-etal-2024-mplug}.
 These tasks are based on tables from multiple seed datasets (see rows with seeds M\textsuperscript{2}, M\textsuperscript{1}, and M\textsuperscript{3}), including InfoTabs \citep{gupta-etal-2020-infotabs}, NSF \citep{nsf_science_engineering_indicators_2019}, StatCan \citep{statistics_canada_2024}, TabMWP \citep{lu2023dynamic}, TAT-QA \citep{zhu-etal-2021-tat}, TabFact \citep{2019TabFactA}, ToTTo \citep{parikh-etal-2020-totto}, WikiBio \citep{lebret-etal-2016-neural}, WikiTableQuestions \citep{pasupat-liang-2015-compositional}, and PubTabNet \cite{zhong2020image}.
 While we maintain the original \mmtab~instructions, we use our own table visualizations.
 This group contributes 558,865 examples (15.8\%) to our training.

 \textbf{Instruction Following} To facilitate evaluation, we fine-tune and evaluate all models using instructions that explicitly require the final answer to be encapsulated in a JSON object, regardless of any additional tokens the model may generate.
 To increase instruction diversity and mitigate catastrophic forgetting, we include a dedicated instruction-following set from \mmtab.
 These instructions rephrase a subset of examples from the above tasks using a different template and do not require the JSON output format.
 While not a task in itself, this set adds instruction diversity and reduces overfitting to a single output style.
 We aggregate these examples directly from \mmtab~while using our visualizations.
-This set contributes 136,944~training examples (3.9\%).
+This set contributes 136,944~training examples (3.9\%). \paragraph{Visual Table Question Answering} {Although many tasks in \datasetname~involve visually complex tables, they do not explicitly require models to exploit visual features beyond textual content.
+To evaluate whether training on \datasetname's original images improves models' ability to integrate visual perception with table understanding, we introduce a manually curated Visual Table Question Answering benchmark.
+Human annotators selected tables with high visual complexity, as measured by our visual complexity scorer (Section~\ref{sec:results} and Appendix~\ref{app:vc_metric}), and formulated questions answerable only through joint reasoning over visual cues and tabular structure, e.g.,~\emph{"What model is the red car in the table?"} or \emph{"In what year did the king holding a red cross die?"}.
+To ensure questions genuinely require visual reasoning, we filtered out questions solvable from lossy synthetic representations alone.
+The resulting benchmark comprises 306 examples, each annotated with a question type to enable fine-grained performance analysis (see Appendix~\ref{app:vtqa_categories} for taxonomy and examples).}